Characteristic Epsilon Cycles of $\ell$-adic Sheaves on Varieties: Epsilon Cycles of -adic Sheaves

 2. Consider morphisms of $k_1$-schemes $X\xleftarrow{j} U\xrightarrow{f} Y$ where $j$ is \'etale and $Y$ is a smooth $k_1$-curve.
-Replacing $Y$ by $Y\times_kk_1$ if necessary, to calculate local epsilon factors, we may assume that the diagram is defined over $k$.
-Then it follows from the uniqueness of epsilon cycles.
+Replacing $Y$ by $Y\times_{k_1}k$ if necessary, to calculate local epsilon factors, we may assume that the diagram is defined over $k$.
+Then it follows from the characterization of epsilon cycles in Theorem \ref{epcygenmil}.